 In 2014 the Research Hub set up a Writing Centre in order to provide additional support to its postgraduate, masters and PhD students.
 This Centre uses staff, consultants and current students to provide assistance in conceptual thinking, writing skills, research methodologies, and the positioning of their research.
 With the added support of the Centre from topic formulation through to the completion of a research report, WSG’s students’ capacity is increased and results and throughput are improved.

-The Research Hub runs Wednesday Conversations that bring together academics and practitioners to discuss topical issues.
+The School hosts Conversations that bring together academics and practitioners to discuss topical issues.

 The purpose of these informal conversations is to explore complexity, and build an understanding of the diverse challenges and possible solutions that characterise the public domain in South Africa and Africa.
 In addition to providing a space for academics and doctoral students to present ideas, the conversations are also a forum for visiting academics and practitioners to engage.